 Just keep going.
 Let your eyes take you on this journey and be open about it.

 Exquisite Farmhouse #1, 22x54 | Available at Poet and/the Bench

 Jean's oil paintings of barns and farm houses, while based on photographs she takes, are a shift in perspective through the exquisite arrangements where the buildings fit themselves into the landscape, and the sky fills in the spaces between the two.
 We're smitten.
-See them in-person or give us a call for buying info.
+See them in-person, give us a call or see Shop for buying info.